fleonid/MLDiff/README.md

 ## 📦 Files

 ### 🔹 Primary Scripts
-- ml_quadratic_spline_v16.m — Full implementation of the quadratic-spline-based differentiator, including data generation, spline fitting, and comparison with other methods.
+- ml_quadratic_spline_v16.m — Full implementation of the quadratic-spline-based nd zero-order-spline-based differentiators, including data generation, spline fitting, and comparison with two other methods (generates figures for the paper referenced above).
 - ml_zero_spline_v1.m — Implementation of the zero-order spline-based differentiator.
+- rec_mle_splines_v2.m — Full implementation of the recursive quadratic-spline-based and zero-order-spline-based differentiators, including data generation, spline fitting, and comparison with ttwo other methods.

 ### 🔹 Signal Generation
 - make_data.m — Generates synthetic signals with non-uniform sampling and Gaussian noise.